Wondering Which channel should I use when and why?

 - 2 Join Discussions

 Join the discussions!
-The IndieWeb chat is bridged equivalently across four different chat services so that users can choose the modality that works best for their needs.
+The IndieWeb chat is bridged equivalently across four different chat services so that users can use their preferred chat client!

 - Online #indieweb chat! - click the blue "Join the Chat" button at the bottom.